 The poles of our planet are inhospitable places where life is virtually impossible.
 However, the coastal areas of the poles can be densely populated by animals that rely on the oceans to provide their food.
 In turn, colonies near the sea attract predators and scavengers.
 All resident polar animals have adaptations to stay warm during the harshest of conditions.
 Moving away from the poles, the tundra offers some possibilities for plant growth.
 The cold is still a determining factor, as much of the soil will never thaw, creating a permanent frost.

-Explore below how the snow shoes of the rock ptarmigan, a parasitic lifestyle of the skua and blind guts of the sanderling help polar species getting around!
+Explore below how the snow shoes of the rock ptarmigan, the parasitic lifestyle of the skua and blind guts of the sanderling help polar species getting around!

 Animals of polar regions